prantlf/cutmidel/README.md

 # cutmidel

-Trims a text to a maximum length by putting an allipsis to the middle of the shortened result.
+Trims a text to a maximum length by putting an ellipsis to the middle of the shortened result.

     $ cutmidel "~/Sources/private/cutmidel" 5 10
     ~/Sou...e/cutmidel